RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - Tasmanian Parliament proposed the following
     - ... nor shall a state deprive any person of life, liberty, or property without due process
     - of law, or deny to any person within its jurisdiction the equal protection of its laws.
-  - Was denied so that Parliament could enact racist laws, and “was uncecessary”
+  - Was denied so that Parliament could enact racist laws, and "was uncecessary"
     - Australians were content to rely on governments to protect them.
       - For Indigenous Australians, this left them vulnerable to exploitation and the breach of their human rights.
     - Wanted equal access to education and opportunity
       - Citizenship rights
   - The Constitution can only be amended by a referendum and requires a Bill to be first passed by the Commonwealth parliament
     - referendum is then put to the Australian people and to pass, it must attract an overall national majority and by a majority in a majority of states.
-  - 1967 referendum - ‘yes’ campaigns
+  - 1967 referendum - 'yes' campaigns
     - allow for Indigenous people to be included in the census;
     - give the federal parliament the power to make laws m relation to Indigenous people.
     - s 51 (xxvi) = the 'races power'